• Skip to primary navigation

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-If you enjoyed this recipe, you may also like to try some of my other soup recipes:
+If you enjoyed this potato soup recipe, you may also like these soup recipes too:

 A bowl of potato and leek soup in a soup dish, garnished with creme fraiche and chopped chives.